Chapter 17.54

 B. Development Standards.

 1. Height.
 In the RM-6, RM-10 and D-MU zoning districts, the maximum building height to the top of the roof ridge shall not exceed 20 feet.
-In the RL-20 zone the maximum building height to the top of the roof ridge shall not exceed 25 feet in height.
+In the RL-20 zone, and lots greater than 0.75 acre in the RM-6 and RM-10 zoning districts, the maximum building height to the top of the roof ridge shall not exceed 25 feet in height.
 The maximum height in the RL-40 and UT zoning districts is as indicated in Table 17.54.050.1.

 2. Lot Coverage.
 Total lot coverage is limited as set forth in Table 17.54.050.1.
-In addition to the total lot coverage limitation, no individual accessory building in the RM-6, RM-10 or D-MU zoning districts shall exceed 1,200 square feet.
-In the RL-20, RL-40 and UT zoning districts, the maximum size is according to the maximum lot coverage as set forth in Table 17.08.070.
-Exceeding the 1,200-square-foot and/or lot coverage limitations may only be considered through a variance application.
+In addition to the total lot coverage limitation, no individual accessory building in the RM-6, RM-10 or D-MU zoning districts shall exceed 1,200 square feet, except for lots greater than 0.75 acre.
+In the RL-20, RL-40, UT zoning districts, and lots greater than 0.75 acre in RM-6 and RM-10 zoning districts, the maximum size is according to the maximum lot coverage as set forth in Table 17.54.050.1.

 3. Setbacks.